epogrebnyak/linprog/README.md

 <a name="task2"></a>

-## Task 2 - two non-perishable goods, one is precursor to another
+## Task 2 - Sequential production, product A is a precursor to product B

 - we produce two goods
 - good A is precursor to good B, but there are orders for both A and B.